 Visually Impaired Attendees

 There is no registration fee to participate in the three full days of community programming offered at the Philadelphia Trans-Health Conference.
-Over 200 workshops and many other activities are offered for free to ensure that money does not stop our community from learning together.
+Over 200 workshops and many other activities are offered for free to ensure that cost does not hinder access.
 We also offer Kid's Camp and Youth Space to ensure that parents have the opportunity to attend programming throughout the day without having to pay for child care.

 Registration is strongly encouraged to assist us with our planning (and to make sure we have enough program books!).
 Registration is especially critical for families who will be bringing children age 13 or younger to participate in the Kid's Camp and Youth Space, since adequate supplies and staffing must be arranged.